abuhamsa/mealplanner/README.md

 Mealplanner
 =========

-A simple mealplanner for you and your SO...
+A simple mealplanner for you and your SO.